 The economy is gaining momentum, with GDP growth expected to reach 2.5 per cent this year and 2.5 per cent in 2015.

 The new figures, released by the British Chambers of Commerce (BCC), indicate that Britain is on the right track, with UK GDP expected to exceed its pre-recession peak in the second quarter this year.
 This is one quarter earlier than the BCC forecasted in December.

 - The first increase in UK interest rates can be expected in Q3 2015, to 0.75 per cent

-Wage growth will exceed inflation from mid-2014
+- Wage growth will exceed inflation from mid-2014

 - The youth unemployment rate is will remain almost three times the national average over the forecast period (2014 2016)

 John Longworth, BCC director general, says businesses across the UK have fought hard to grow and create jobs: Our economic recovery is gaining momentum.
 Businesses across the UK are expanding and creating jobs, and our increasingly sunny predictions for growth are a testament to their drive and ambition.